Home air filter 101.

 Furniture Blocking Air Flow

-Extra Allergy Protection
+Neglecting Allergy Protection

 A lot of people have bad allergies.
 If a wide-pleated filter doesn’t feel like enough protection for your family, you’d love to hear about air treatment systems.
 Ask your tech about 5-inch media filters!
 They’re changed less often than standard filters, but they do a great job keeping your air clean.
 They also pair well with air ionizers.

-An air ionizer can help treat the air in your home, killing allergens and growth in the air and even stopping the spread of viruses.
+An air ionizer can help treat the air in your home, killing common airborne allergens and growth in the air and even stopping the spread of viruses.
 Ask your technician about this option if you want to purify the air in your home!

-We Make It Easy
+Schedule HVAC Services in Charlotte With Morris-Jenkins: We Make It Easy

+If you already have some air filters or would like to purchase replacements, your tech can install them for you while working in your home.
+We make filter replacements easy!
 Even though your filter is meant to protect your unit, it still affects the air you breathe.
 The better the filter, the better the air for your unit and your family.
+Whether it’s a central air system or furnace filter, we’ll help you choose the best one for your HVAC system!

 Latest Posts